Find out how to apply for your bursary and send supporting evidence.

 - include a pre-paid SAE envelope so we can return your documents to you – even if this is outside of the UK

 - consider using Special Delivery so you can track your documents.

 NHS Student Bursaries

-- If their document needs to be returned to a different address, they must include a covering letter to state this, and a return envelope with the correct postage paid.
+- third party evidence needs to be returned to a different address from yours, the person must include a covering letter to state this, as well as an addressed return envelope with the correct postage paid.

 - You must include a prepaid envelope to cover the costs of returning your documents to you.